Duration

 Learn to design and develop characters and worlds – from concept to finished art – and create believable character performances and arresting graphical motion.

-Specialise in what you are passionate about with a Bachelor of Creative Arts (Animation).
-Select from a list of major and minor streams to hone in on your skills as an animator.
-Choose to major in either 2D animation or 3D animation, or do both.
+Focus in what you are passionate about with a Bachelor of Creative Arts (Animation).
+Select from a list of primary and secondary streams to hone in on your skills as an animator.
+Choose to focus in either 2D animation, 3D animation, or do both.

 Add Game Design, CG (Computer Generated) Art or Production Art for the opportunity to combine both technical knowledge and artistic practice as you build a professional portfolio and expand your studio practice.
 Immerse yourself in an exciting journey from concept to finished product through the magic of visual storytelling.